List of Bangladeshi film series

 A film series, movie series, or franchise is a collection of related films in succession that share the same fictional universe, or are marketed as a series.
 There are many sequels and prequels in the Bangladesh film industry.
 They may or may not share the same universe.
-The film series films which does belong from the world of its predecessor or follow up the story are listed in Story-line followup / Character followup.
-The film series films which doesn't belong from the world of its predecessor are listed in common diegetic world.
-The franchise or film series are listed here as there first installment released year.
-Only the film series or franchise with minimum 2 films are in this list.
+The film series films that belong to the world of their predecessor or follow up the story are listed in Story-line followup / Character followup.
+The film series films that don't belong to the world of their predecessor are listed in common diegetic world.
+The franchise or film series is listed here by its first installment's release year.
+Only the film series or franchise with a minimum of 2 films are on this list.